ANV

 ANV tries to limit the amount of time an instruction has to be packed to reprogram part of the 3D pipeline state.
 The packing is happening in 2 places :

 • genX_pipeline.c where the non dynamic state is emitted in the pipeline batch.
-This batch is copied into the command buffer batch when calling vkCmdBindPipeline()
+Chunks of the batches are copied into the command buffer as a result of calling vkCmdBindPipeline(), depending on what changes from the previously bound graphics pipeline

 The rule to know where to emit an instruction programming the 3D pipeline is as follow :

-• If any field of the instruction can be made dynamic, it should be emitted in genX_cmd_buffer.c, gfx8_cmd_buffer.c or gfx7_cmd_buffer.c
+• If any field of the instruction can be made dynamic, it should be emitted in genX_gfx_state.c

 • Otherwise, the instruction can be emitted in genX_pipeline.c

-When a piece of state programming is dynamic, it should have a corresponding field in anv_dynamic_state and the anv_dynamic_state_copy() function should be updated to ensure we minimize the amount of time an instruction should be emitted.
-Each instruction should have a associated ANV_CMD_DIRTY_* mask so that the dynamic emission code can tell when to re-emit an instruction.
+When a piece of state programming is dynamic, it should have a corresponding field in anv_gfx_dynamic_state and the genX(cmd_buffer_flush_gfx_runtime_state) function should be updated to ensure we minimize the amount of time an instruction should be emitted.
+Each instruction should have a associated ANV_GFX_STATE_* mask so that the dynamic emission code can tell when to re-emit an instruction.

 Generated indirect draws optimization